 Rachel is a sought-after junior in the fields of financial crime (individual and corporate), investigations, and high-profile general crime.
 “Superbly bright”, “calm and focussed”, she is ranked in Chambers & Partners, Legal 500 and Who’s Who Legal as a leading practitioner in these areas, with reviewers highlighting her “formidable legal brain”, her “strong sense of strategy”, her “extraordinary command of facts and details” and her “excellent presence in court”.

-The multi-jurisdictional nature of Rachel’s practice is complemented by her recognised expertise in extradition and mutual legal assistance.
-She is regarded as a leading junior in this field, and is regularly instructed in high profile extradition proceedings, particularly proceedings with a financial crime context.
+The multi-jurisdictional nature of Rachel’s practice is complemented by her expertise in extradition and mutual legal assistance.
+She is recognised in the directories as “a go-to junior for extradition matters”, and is regularly instructed in high profile extradition proceedings, particularly proceedings with a financial crime context.
 She also has a substantial advisory practice in this area, advising clients in connection with anticipated extradition requests, Interpol notices and MLA requests.

 Outside the field of financial crime, Rachel’s notable instructions include acting for a senior News of the World journalist charged with phone hacking, and defending an election agent accused, alongside a Conservative MP, of submitting false election expenses returns following the 2015 General Election.
 Rachel is one of very few juniors with particular expertise in criminal proceedings arising out of alleged breaches of electoral law.

 Rachel also has niche practices in sporting and gambling regulation.
-"She has become the go-to in the online gambling world."
+"She has become a go-to in the online gambling world."
 (Chambers & Partners 2020)

-- Advising a corporate client in connection with a high profile SFO investigation into allegations of historic multi-jurisdictional bribery, associated with the activities of Unaoil.
+- Advising a corporate client in connection with internal, SFO and DOJ investigations into allegations of historic multi-jurisdictional bribery, associated with the activities of Unaoil.

 - Representing a former hedge fund executive, charged with defrauding a Libyan sovereign wealth fund.